tinyvision-ai-inc/tinyclunx33_public/Docs/som_memory.md

 | External OctalRAM or HyperRAM | 1   | 64 Mbit     | 64 Mbit / 8 MByte     |

-## Rationale

-By providing various amount of memory in its fabric, the FPGA can provide memory where it is needed by the CPU, or RTL.

-Image processing algorithms might require to operate on several rows of data, more than what the internal FPGA memory might offer.
-For these use-cases, the *Compute* variant offers an external OctalSPI or [HyperRAM](https://www.infineon.com/HYPERRAM) chip that can be immediately used by the custom RTL.

-The *Connectivity allocates the unused as extra MIPI lines.

 ## Hardware integration

-When using the *Compute* variant of the tinyCLUNX33, an OctalSPI or [HyperRAM](https://www.infineon.com/HYPERRAM) is available as buffer for processing the data or any purpose by the SoM.
+When using the *Compute* variant of the tinyCLUNX33, an OctalSPI or HyperRAM is available as buffer for processing the data or any purpose by the SoM.

 It would then be already hooked to the FPGA pins, with the right